mblack1190/mnb-readme-challenge/README.md

 ## Installation guidelines:

-You can use vs code and the terminal to run this application
+This application works using VS Code, the terminal, and gitHub.

 ## Usage:

-This application is used for: This application is used to generate quality readme files
+This application is used for generating quality readme files.

 ## License:

-This application is licensed under: MIT License
+This application is licensed under: GNU License

 ## Contributors: